 2. Katie Rawlings is the qualified Special Educational Needs and Disabilities Coordinator (SENCo) and is NASENCo Accredited.
-She can be contacted at any time via email on senco@perran-ar-worthal.cornwall.sch.uk and is available for meetings on a Friday.
+She can be contacted via email on senco@perran-ar-worthal.cornwall.sch.uk and is available on Thursday and Friday afternoons.

 The Headteacher, Rachel Heffer, is also NASENCo accredited and can be contacted on head@perran-ar-worthal.cornwall.sch.uk.
 Please contact the school office on 01872 863004 to make an appointment with either the Head or the SENCo.